 The grant is:

-- The contract is entered into at arm’s length or otherwise at a fair market price.
+The contract was entered into at arm’s length or otherwise at a fair market price.

-- You are the registered owner on title when the foundations are laid and the first progress payment is made.
+You are the registered owner on the title when the foundations are laid and the first progress payment is made.
 (In some situations, the grant may be paid where title registration has been delayed due to factors outside of your control.)

 Comprehensive building contract